top of page

 Pay by visa or paypal

-A finely glazed rich turquoise faience amulet of the Egyptian goddess Tawaret (meaning 'she who is great').
-She is depicted as a pregnant hippopotamus standing on two legs, the limbs and paws of a lion, pendulous female human breasts, and the back and tail of a Nile crocodile.
-Suspension loop on the top.
+A rich light-blue glazed faience amulet of the goddess Tawaret (meaning 'she who is great'), also known as Thoeris.
+She is depicted as a female hippopotamus standing on two legs, the limbs and paws of a lion, pendulous female human breasts, and the back and tail of a Nile crocodile.
+Suspension loop to the rear of the shoulders.

 Condition: Very Fine; complete and intact.